allisonkyeh/allisonkyeh.github.io/_pages/about.md

 Hello!
 My name is Allison Yeh.
 I am currently a technical artist at <a href="https://tenderclaws.com/">Tender Claws</a>, with the ability to jump from art to code and everything in between.

 I love crafting immersive, interactive experiences, finding new ways to tell stories that'll tug at your heartstrings and play games with your brain.
-I have tons of fun experimenting with stylized graphics, shaders, VFX, and polishing every pixel in engine!
+I have tons of fun experimenting with stylized graphics, shaders, VFX, lighting, and polishing every pixel in engine!

 Feel free to reach out to me at the email below!